Video-o3: Native Interleaved Clue Seeking for Long Video Multi-Hop Reasoning

 where $\lambda$ is the decay penalty weight.
 This mechanism effectively discourages the model from engaging in meaningless tool calling when evidence is already sufficient, promoting a concise reasoning chain.

-\textbf{Optimization:} Once the reward scores are established, we leverage Group Relative Policy Optimization (GRPO)~\cite{shao2024grpo} to iteratively refine the policy by maximizing the relative advantages within each sampled group.
-To further stabilize training specifically for long-form interactions, we adopt the over-turn masking technique introduced in Mini-o3~\cite{minio3}.
+\textbf{Optimization:} Once the reward scores are established, we optimize the policy with DAPO~\cite{dapo}, a GRPO~\cite{shao2024grpo} variant that refines the policy by maximizing relative advantages within each sampled group.
+To further stabilize training specifically for long-form interactions, we adopt the over-turn masking introduced in Mini-o3~\cite{minio3}.
 Please refer to Appendix~\ref{app:sec:OverturnMaskingGRPO} for detailed implementation specifics.